Emergency crews respond after Mount Timpanogos hiker reports ‘frozen feet’

 Department of Public Safety helicopter.
 File photo: Gephardt Daily/Monico Garza/SLCScanner

 UTAH COUNTY, Utah, Oct.
-19, 2024 (Gephardt Daily) — A rescue operation is underway for a Mount Timpanogos hiker who reported he can’t feel his feet, so can’t make it back to the Timpooneke Trailhead in American Fork Canyon, his starting point.
+19, 2024 (Gephardt Daily) — A rescue operation began Saturday morning after a Mount Timpanogos hiker reported he could not feel his feet, so was unable to make it back to the Timpooneke Trailhead in American Fork Canyon, his starting point.

 Utah County Sheriff spokesman Sgt.
 Spencer Cannon said helicopters with hoists aren’t typically called in for “somebody who’s just having a little hypothermia.”